spring-projects/spring-ws/tags/spring-ws-1.0-m3/readme.txt

 2. RELEASE INFO

 Spring-WS requires J2SE 1.4 and J2EE 1.4.
 J2SE 1.5 is required for building.
+J2SE 1.6 is not yet supported.

 Release contents: